niveklabs/tfwriter/boundary/r/boundary_account.md

 }

 variable "password" {
-  description = "(optional) - The account password." type        = string default     = null
+  description = "(optional) - The account password.
+Only set on create, changes will not be reflected when updating account." type        = string default     = null
 }